FRRouting/frr/doc/user/pim.rst

    Tell pim to receive IGMP reports and Query on this interface.
 The default version is v3.
 This command is useful on a LHR.

-.. clicmd:: ip igmp join A.B.C.D [A.B.C.D]
+.. clicmd:: ip igmp join-group A.B.C.D [A.B.C.D]

    Join multicast group or source-group on an interface.
+This will result in an IGMP join happening through a local socket so that IGMP reports will be sent on this interface.
+It may also have the side effect of the kernel forwarding multicast traffic to the socket unnessarily.

+.. clicmd:: ip igmp static-group A.B.C.D [A.B.C.D]

+   Add a static multicast group or source-group on an interface.
+This will behave as if there is a receiver on this interface without any IGMP reports.

 .. clicmd:: ip igmp query-interval (1-65535)